Intellis Blog

 Develop a Long-Term Plan

 Developing a long-term plan for building maintenance and renovation can help higher education facilities prioritize which buildings to renovate first and allocate resources more effectively.
-A long-term plan should consider building age, functionality, and maintenance costs.
+A long-term goal should consider building age, functionality, and maintenance costs.

 Prioritize Safety Concerns